Drug information provided by: IBM Micromedex

 Your inhaler does not seem to be working as well as usual and you need to use it more often.

 You or your child may also be taking an antiinflammatory medicine, such as a steroid (cortisone-like medicine), together with this medicine.
-Do not stop taking the antiinflammatory medicine, even if your asthma seems better, unless you are told to do so by your doctor.
+Do not stop taking the antiinflammatory medicine, even if your asthma seems better, unless your doctor tells you to.

-Albuterol may cause serious types of allergic reactions, including anaphylaxis.
-Anaphylaxis can be life-threatening and requires immediate medical attention.
-Stop using this medicine and check with your doctor right away if you or your child develop a skin rash, hives, itching, trouble breathing, trouble swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.
+Albuterol may cause serious types of allergic reactions, including anaphylaxis, which can be life-threatening and requires immediate medical attention.
+Check with your doctor right away if you or your child develop a skin rash, hives, itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you are using this medicine.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines for appetite control, asthma, colds, cough, hay fever, or sinus problems, and herbal or vitamin supplements.